Astach/rtgb-controller/README.md

 ### Scheduling Command

 - The first command must be a `StartFermentation` command
-- The last command must be a `StopFermentation` command
+- There can be only one `StartFermentation`
-- There can be only one `StartFermentation` and one `StopFermentation` command
+- After the last command is in Executed State, we stop the fermentation by sending a turn off to the heating and cooling device.

 The commands are sent over MQTT using MATTER protocol and NATS-MQTT-BRIDGE, this means the payload is sent using protobuf.